Rha3L/Rha3L/README.md

 - [SocialApp](https://github.com/Rha3L/socialapp-mern)
   A full stack social media app built on MERN stack.
 It implemented use authorisation, authentication and CRUD operations with database.

+Status update:
-I'm currently working on React testing library and Jest.
+🌱 I'm currently learning React testing using testing library and Jest.

+🫶 Feel free to check my portfolio website to read more about me and my projects: https://rhaeliang.dev
 <!--
 **Rha3L/Rha3L** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.